netmagis/netmagis-debian/README.md

     ```
     cd ../netmagis
     git pull --all
-    git checkout                 # use the appropriate branch or tag
+    git checkout ....        # use the appropriate branch (X.Y) or tag (vX.Y.Z)
     make version
     ```

+3. provide the hooks for X.Y.Z Netmagis version: provide a shell script named `netmagis-debian/debian/gendeb-X.Y.Z`.
+See next section for details.

-3. build packages and test a pseudo-installation
+4. build packages and test a pseudo-installation with PGP public key

     ```
     cd ../netmagis-debian